Azure/aks-engine-azurestack/docs/topics/azure-stack.md

 In Kubernetes v1.24, the dockershim component was removed from kubelet.
 As a result, the docker container runtime is no longer a supported option.
 See [Kubernetes v1.24 release notes](https://kubernetes.io/blog/2022/05/03/kubernetes-1-24-release-announcement/#dockershim-removed-from-kubelet) for more information.
 For AKS Engine v0.75.3 or later versions, aks-engine-azurestack upgrade will automatically overwrite the unsupported `docker` containerRuntime value with `containerd`.

-For AKS Engine release v0.75.3, mixed clusters on Kubernetes v1.23 can use the Windows base image with Docker runtime.
-Mixed clusters on Kubernetes v1.24 can use the Windows base image with Containerd runtime.
+For AKS Engine release v0.75.3, clusters with windows nodes on Kubernetes v1.23 can use the Windows base image with Docker runtime.
+Clusters with windows nodes on Kubernetes v1.24 can use the Windows base image with Containerd runtime.

 ## Frequently Asked Questions